Writing Bespoke Website Terms and Conditions – Tips From A Website Terms and Conditions Expert Solicitor

 Simply put, a clear well-written contractual process with your customers will reduce complaints, and can make your business more profitable.
 My argument is that the collateral damage you incur from returned goods faulty or otherwise and time spent dealing with complaints about order completion times will exceed the cost of professionally drafted terms of business.
 Well written terms of business assist in building customer loyalty giving you an increased return on excellent customer service.

 If you make mistakes, you will increase the chances of contested terms and conditions by customers and partners.
 I’ve set out some mistakes that will increase the chances of disputes and some pointers as to the Do’s of terms of business writing.

 Here’s my list of 10 terms and conditions writing Don’ts based on the number crunching of e-commerce terms and conditions I’ve had the opportunity to review:

 1. Don’t forget the overall contractual structure of your terms and conditions.

 Terms and conditions should be binding contracts between your business and the customer.
-Consequently, they need to be structured as contracts not running commentary on the challenges of running an e-commerce business.
-You need to cover the elements of a contract which are invitation to treat, offer, acceptance and consideration.
+Website terms are not running commentary on the challenges of running an e-commerce business.
+Your terms need to read like contracts.
+You need to cover the elements of a contract which are an invitation to treat, offer, acceptance and consideration.